plone/documentation/docs/install/source-step-by-step.md

 Unfortunatly pip does not allow this way of overwriting constraints.

 `mxdev` is made for assembling Plone constraints with your needs of version pinning or source checkouts.\
-It reads your {file}`constraints.txt`, fetches the constraints of Plone and writes a {file}`constraints-mxdev.txt` which combines the constraints.
-Comments on which Plone constraint is modified assure the readability.
+It reads your {file}`requirements.txt` and so your {file}`constraints.txt`, fetches the requirements/constraints of Plone and writes the files {file}`requirements-mxdev.txt` and {file}`constraints-mxdev.txt`.
-% TODO language: 'readability'?
+Both are containing the combined requirements and constraints, but modified according to the configuration in {file}`mx.ini`.
+The generated files are transparent about where constraints were fetched from and comments are added when a modification was necessary.

-mxdev operates on three files to tell pip which packages to install with which version.
+In summary, mxdev operates on three files to tell pip which packages to install with which version.
+A minimal example set of files would look like the following.

 {file}`requirements.txt`